Dexter is a pastor who enjoys reading and studying the Bible to inspire and empower others

 Nehemiah 8:10 "Go and enjoy choice food and sweet drinks and send some to those who have nothing prepared.
 This day is holy to our Lord.
 Do not grieve, for the joy of the LORD is your strength."

 This verse is similar to Ecclesiastes 9:7, but what I want to point out here is “the joy of the Lord is your strength.”
-When we rejoice has God commanded, we are being strengthened spiritually.
+When you rejoice as God commanded, you are being strengthened spiritually.

-Our day-to-day life can "pack a mean punch" but when we choose to rejoice in God—our strength is renewed so that we can "run and not be weary, and we can walk and not faint" (Isaiah 40:31).
+Your day-to-day life can "pack a mean punch" but when you refuse to worry but instead choose to rejoice in God—your strength is renewed so that we can "run and not be weary, and we can walk and not faint" (Isaiah 40:31).

 Hebrews 12:2 "Fixing our eyes on Jesus, the pioneer, and perfecter of faith.
 For the joy set before him, he endured the cross, scorning its shame, and sat down at the right hand of the throne of God."

 Come what may, hell or high water, God has blessed you with power, grace, wisdom, and might to do all things.
 Never mind the storms, you have the grace to fly above it, never mind the sword, you have the power to break it, and don't mind the devil; you have the word of God to resist him.
 You can do all things through Christ; you give you strength, as you look to Jesus, it shall be well with you.